populse/capsul/completion.md

     run: str = None
     echo: str = None
     part: str = None
-    suffix: str
+    suffix: str = None
-    extension: st
+    extension: str

 ```

 The fields are the various elements that one can find in a complete BIDS path.
-Given valid values for these fields, it is possible to build a path (relative to a base path).
+Given valid values for these fields, it is possible to build any valid BIDS paths (relative to a base path).

 ## Using dataset to create paths for a process